AmethystBird/COMP3016-Lab-Tasks/Lab5/README.md

 Navigate to the [GLM Repository](https://github.com/g-truc/glm) & download the latest release in zip format.
 In the `Downloads` folder, open the `glm` folder & move the internal `glm` folder to the `C:\Users\Public\OpenGL\include` include directory.
 No glm ```#include``` directives are needed in your Visual Studio project for this lab.
 It will be specified as to whether you require them in future labs.

 ## Initialisation
+### Window
-### GLFW
+#### GLFW
 In order to begin, a window must be instantiated.
 Since GLFW will be used for this, it must be initialised with `glfwInit()`.
 Then, to instantiate a window, the ```GLFWwindow``` object is initialised with the `glfwCreateWindow()` constructor.
 The dimensions in the following example are 1280x720 & the name of the window is `Lab5`.
-The fourth parameter specifies which window to fullscreen on & the last parameter specifies which window's context to share resources with.
+The fourth parameter specifies which monitor to fullscreen on & the last parameter specifies which window's context to share resources with.
 These last two parameters can be kept as `NULL`. ```window``` is then checked to see if it has been successfully instantiated & if so ```glfwMakeContextCurrent()``` is called to bind OpenGL to the window:

 **CPP**
 ```c++